 This form is designed for single or multiple class field trips; if you have multiple trips, you do not need to have your students sign a form for each trip.
 Simply indicate the number of trips on the form in the space provided, attache the syllabus list of the trips, and have the students sign it on the first day of class or as soon as possible thereafter.

 The form is available as a PDF or as a Word.doc.
 If you use the PDF, fill in the blanks, and go!
 The Word.doc is available if you wish to complete the top of the form on the computer; do not alter the text of the agreement.
-If you think that your trip requires special wording, please contact the Risk Manager.
+If you think that your trip requires special wording, please contact Five College Risk Management.

 Informed Consent Forms: